MicrosoftDocs/azure-devops-docs/docs/repos/git/create-a-readme.md

 ## Help users contribute

-The last section of your readme helps users and developers get involved to report problems and suggest ideas to make your code better.
+The last section of your readme helps users and developers to get involved in reporting problems and suggest ideas to make your code better.
 Users should be linked to channels where they can open up bugs, request features, or get help using your code.

 Developers need to know what rules they need to follow to contribute changes, such as coding/testing guidelines and pull request requirements.